Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 * vector of mixed types is not possible, so a vector of a template with different initialisations is also not possible -> Image with different Layers (int, double, bool) is currently not possible
 * Best approach of some hours of testing: Base Template Class (3d)Matrix + Derivations (ImageGray, ImageRGB, etc)
 * Matrix is template base class, all algorithms which are type-independent are defined here
+* angles are always declared in deg
+* reference point is always the top left corner
+* edges are always searched in x-direction
+* angles are defined counter clockwise (mathematically)

 ## Goals (ordered)
 * correctnes